Home > Hub article > College – Making the Right Choice

 - Or you may have things you need to tell a potential placement that you don’t want to say in front of your young person

-- Or it might be that your yp needs to be involved from the very beginning – being left out would be detrimental
+- Or it might be that your young person needs to be involved from the very beginning – being left out would be detrimental

 It’s not about being underhand in any way but being prepared to manage expectations and deal with potential issues before they become issues.